 The Food Sanitation Act, the Food Labeling Act, the Consumer Products Safety Act, the Road Transport Vehicle Act, etc. stipulate the recall order based on the law.
-However, the administrative agency has discretion to decide whether or not to issue the recall order.
+However, the administrative agency has discretion to decide whether to issue the recall order.
 In practice, manufacturers, etc. voluntarily recall in many cases and the recall order is rarely issued.
 Even if manufacturers, etc. voluntarily recall the Consumer Products, the business submits a notice of starting product recall and a periodic report on the progress of the recall, etc. to the METI.
-However, this is not a legal obligation which is required by the guideline.
+However, this is not a legal obligation that is required by the guideline.

-In addition, the Food Sanitation Act and the Food Labeling Act, which was amended and will be enforced on June 1 2021, have introduced a new regulation that requires businesses to report information on voluntary recalls to administrative organs.
+In addition, the amended Food Sanitation Act and the Food Labeling Act, which came into effect on June 1, 2021, introduced a new regulation that requires businesses to report information on voluntary recalls to administrative organs.
+99

 3.8 List at least two examples of public or private enforcement of these protections in the last five years, including the breach/alleged breach, result and penalties imposed.